theJayTea/WritingTools/README.md

    To fix it, simply change the hotkey to **ctrl+`** or **ctrl+j** and restart Writing Tools.
    PS: If a hotkey is already in use by a program or background process, Writing Tools may not be able to intercept it.
 The above hotkeys are usualy unused.

-2. (Fix almost ready!)
-On some devices, Writing Tools may not work in Microsoft Word.

-3. The initial launch of the `Writing Tools.exe` might take unusually long — this seems to be because AV software extensively scans this new executable before letting it run.
+2. The initial launch of the `Writing Tools.exe` might take unusually long — this seems to be because AV software extensively scans this new executable before letting it run.
 Once it launches into the background in RAM, it works instantly as usual.

 ## 👨‍💻 To Run Writing Tools Directly from the Source Code

 If you prefer to run the program directly from the `main.py` file, follow these OS-specific instructions.

-The code in the macOS folder is more outdated, but will work on macOS.
-The code in the Windows_and_Linux folder is slightly improved, and has been refactored to be cross-platform so it may work on macOS too!
+The code in the macOS folder is outdated, but will work on macOS.
+The code in the Windows_and_Linux folder is actively supported and significantly improved, and has been refactored to be cross-platform so it may work on macOS too!

 **1. Download the Code**
 - Click the download button: